Novica89/currency-converter/README.md

 ## Setting the project up
 - Clone the repo
 - Make sure to do `composer install` and `npm install && npm run dev` to install front end libraries and compile all assets
+- Create a database and name it however you want
+- create an `.env` file inside the project root folder and copy over the contents of the `.env.example` to it, then update database information to match your own.
+- Run `php artisan migrate` in the CLI to migrate DB tables
+- Run `php artisan key:generate` to generate app key
 - Change the `apiUrl` property of `AppConfig` object to the correct API url of your own backend inside of `resources/js/bootstrap.js` file.
 The code block looks like this
   ```